Laura-Puckett/INF502/PA1.md

 # Description

-I broke this problem up into smaller function, each have specific roles that are explained below.
+I broke this problem up into smaller functions.
+Each have specific roles that are explained below.

 ## the main workflow functions
 The main() function calls each other function and passes the necessary inputs.